ViciousBadger/larion-world-generation/README.md

 As a side effect of many of the other changes, mushroom islands are somewhat more common and generate as scattered islands or single small blobs.
-They are taller than usual with more varied terrain features - sometimes they even float.
+They are more hilly than usual with more varied terrain features - sometimes they even float.

 The island group pictured here is unusually large!